aleung/wormnav/docs/index.md

 #### Button usage
 <img src="images/garmin_description_export.png" width="1024"/>

-Vivoactive has a touch screen.
-All operations perform on touch screen rather then button.
+Vivoactive has a touch screen and a single button.
+A lot of operations perform on touch screen.
-- tap: start/pause activity
+- Button: start/pause activity
+- Screen tap: switch data fields and map view
-- long tap: menu
+- Screen long tap: menu
-- swipe up/down: zoom out/in
+- Swipe up/down: zoom out/in in map view
 - swipe right:
   - switch data fields and map view (when activity started)
-  - Resume, save or discard activity (when activity paused)
+  - Save or discard activity (when activity paused)
   - Exit (when activit not started)

 #### Screens